hsahovic/reinforcement-learning-pokemon-bot/README.md

 ## What is implemented

 - Base PlayerNatework class.
 Responsible for managing player network interaction (eg. send and receive messages to the server) with as many utilities as deemed useful
 - Base Player class.
 Responsible for common player mecanisms.
-Right now, can challenge and receive challenges, but does not fight.
+In particular, it can challenge and receive challenges.
-- Mmm...
-That's about it
+- RandomRandomBattlePlayer.
+A player playing random battles in a random fashion.
+And it works !

 ## Next steps

-- Working RandomRandomPlayer class.
-- Battle class.
-- Pokemon class.
+- Proper battle class.
+- Proper pokemon and related classes.
 - Storing fighting data.

 Once this is done, we can start thinking about ML :)